-We work with women both in the UK and in Africa through a number of programmes designed to improve women's economic, mental and medical well-being.
-Our programmes in Africa work to get our village women to the stage where they can generate a regular income so that they can afford to feed their families, have access to medical care and send their children to school.
-This in turn triggers a ripple effect of development across small villages and causes a positive impact in communities, contributing to make change happen.
+We work with women both in the US and in Africa through a number of programmes designed to improve women's economic, mental and medical well-being.
+Our programmes in Africa help village women generate a regular income so that they can afford to feed their families, have access to medical care and send their children to school.
+This in turn triggers a ripple effect of development across small villages and creates a positive impact in communities, contributing to make change happen.

 Young people represent the future of Africa.
-If we invest in their development early, we can be secure in the knowledge that they will grow up to shape the world for the better.
-In Africa we run the Youth Development Programme to empower and train rural youth in basic IT and Media, so they can develop skills that are valued by employers in today's digital age.
+If we invest in the development of young people early, we prepare them to grow up take over over and improve lives in their communities.
+In Africa we run our Youth Development Programme to empower and train rural youth in basic IT and Media.
+They acquire valuable skills valued by employers in today's digital age.

-Ripples Box that can provide them with a place of education and allow them to gain access to technology that can equip them with skills for adult life.
+Ripples Box can provide the youth the opportunity and access to education and technology that can equip them with skills for adult life.

-In the UK, we encourage community by encouraging young people to learn more about different cultures from around the world.
+In the US, we encourage global awareness by encouraging young people to learn more about different cultures from around the world.
 In past years, local youth groups have run their own projects surrounding topics such as food, music and fashion, which are used to spread a greater understanding and acceptance of world cultures through their community.
-In addition, young people are welcome to volunteer at our office in the UK for ans opportunity to learn essential workplace skills and gain experience for future careers.
+In addition, young people are welcome to volunteer at our US office for opportunity to learn essential skills and gain experience for future careers.

 Nearly a billion people suffer from hunger in the world today, resulting in 3.5 million child deaths every year.
 Life threatening malnutrition is preventable and treatable.
-Our programmes tackle issues, such as hunger and lack of medical care, that are faced by the African woman and their children everyday, and by improving their living conditions we are starting to alleviate poverty in their community.
+Our programmes tackle issues, such as hunger and lack of medical care" that African women and their children face everyday.
+By improving the women’s living conditions we are working to alleviate poverty in their community.
 Spreading our work over a number of villages starts a ripple effect of development and growth in communities, and reduces the number of people living in extreme poverty in Africa.